 It’s a hard decision to give up your dog.
 We understand that sometimes people have no option but to bring a dog to us.

 We are not here to judge you and we will work to give your dog the best outcome we can.

 Making an Appointment

 If you would like to bring a dog one of our four Homes, please contact us to discuss the surrender first.
 You can either ring your nearest Dog’s Home or send us a message using this link.
 We ask you to make an appointment so we can make sure we have enough space to take your dog.
 Sometimes we may need to ask you to wait a day or so, however we will do our best to take your dog as soon as possible.

 It is our policy that we will accept any dog in need of our help.
 However if your dog is suffering from a serious, incurable medical condition or if you know it cannot be safely handled or rehomed due to aggression then it is kinder to your dog for you to take it directly to your own vet for euthanasia.

-Only the legal owner of a dog can surrender them to us.
-The legal owner is the person the dog is registered or microchipped to.
+Only the legal owner of a dog can surrender a dog to us.

-If you are not the legal owner of a dog you are bringing in, you will need a signed letter from the registered owner giving you permission to surrender the dog on their behalf.
+If you are not the legal owner of a dog you are bringing in, you will need a signed letter from the legal owner authorising you to surrender the dog on their behalf.
 The letter will need to include the owner’s contact details.

 At your Appointment

 On arrival at the Home we will take your dog through to our kennels straight away so they can settle in and you can focus on giving us as much information as you can to help your dog in the future.
 Please bring your dog’s vaccination cards and medical history.